mateocles/angular-templete/README.md

 # NewFirtApp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.6.
+Install with node versin 18.13.0

 ## Development server